ufjschool/ob-s14/drafts/second/HauntedStory.md

 The same applies to children as well.
 Bolejack said that children often play an important role while investigating, because unfortunately whatever oddities are occurring, it usually involves them.
 According to Bolejack, when children become so bothered by something and the parents feel helpless, they call FPI.

-“ “Are you gonna make the ghosts go away?’ ” children often ask.
+“ 'Are you gonna make the ghosts go away?' ” children often ask.
 “You look at them and you’re like, what do I say to that?”
 Bolejack shrugged.

 FPI said that they don’t necessarily make the ghosts go away, but they do either diagnose the home of possessing paranormal activity or debunk the home of paranormal activity.
 From there they point the client in the right direction.